 About DataisNature

-Dataisnature is a weblog of personal and recreational research containing information and links covering the following topics - Robot Art, Algorithmic and Procedural Art, Computational Aesthetics, Glitch Aesthetics, Vj’ing, Video Art, Computational Archaeology and similar subjects.
-My impetus behind this weblog is to share and collate my findings in a central repository and publish for the benefit of interested communities.
+The impetus behind this weblog is to share and collate my findings in a central repository and publish for the benefit of interested communities.

-Contact : paul AT dataisnature DOT COM
+contact: Paul AT dataisnature DOT COM

-1. Dear Paul,
+Dear Paul,

 thank you so much for citing my geochemical crystal formations in your may05 article.
 I have visited you website and I love what you are doing with you life!